• Skip to primary navigation

 8. Turn the mixer on low.
 Beat very slowly until the mixture becomes crumbly.

-9. Scrape all of the mixture onto the countertop and then press it together.
+9. Scrape all of the mixtures onto the countertop and then press it together.

 10. Divide the dough into four equal portions and make four eight-inch logs.
 The logs can be round or rectangular.